-The brunette wasn't expecting it when Teddy fed him the spoonful.
-James coughed and swallowed and Teddy smiled.
+The brunet wasn't expecting it when Teddy fed him the spoonful.
+James coughed and swallowed, and Teddy smiled.
 James could feel a bit of the liquid smeared in one corner of his mouth, but Teddy helpfully leaned forward and licked it off.

 "You, my lovely, are quite tasty."